grafana/k6-action/README.md

       MY_VAR: 42
 ```

-## Side-by-side with the System under Test.
+## Side-by-side with the System under Test

 Unfortunately, running the local system under test and k6 at the same time is currently not supported by the marketplace action.
 However, this is easily accomplished by downloading the k6 binary and running it from the same step as the server start: